35 Beautiful Blue Perennials For Your Garden

 Vitex Trifolia

-A type of shrub best grown in zones 9-11, the Vitex trifolia is often used as a border plant or hedge.
-It gets up to 20 feet high and 12 feet wide and it is a very fast grower.
-During the summer months, it grows small blue flowers and it does very well in full sun.
-The leaves are variegated and have blades that are two to four inches in length.
-It can handle a variety of soil conditions from acidic to alkaline and even clay, loam, and sand.
+Vitex trifolia is a shrub best grown in zones 9–11 and is often used as a hedge or border plant.
+It can reach about 20 feet tall and 12 feet wide and is known for vigorous growth in warm climates.
+During summer, it produces small blue flowers and performs best in full sun.
+The leaves are variegated with blades about two to four inches long, and it tolerates a wide range of soils, including acidic to alkaline conditions and clay, loam, or sand.

 perennials with blue flowers